ThomasKaiser/sbc-bench/results/ARMv8-Crypto-Extensions.md

 Amazon's Graviton/Graviton2 ARM CPUs and Neoverse-N1 cores score identical to A72/A73/A76/A77/A78 and the custom FTC663 core inside the [Feiteng D2000 CPU](https://en.wikipedia.org/wiki/FeiTeng_(processor)#Future_processors) performs identical to an A57 ([another hint wrt similarity](https://github.com/martin-frbg/OpenBLAS/blob/b3b4672c30f613c0043ad0557d33a34ffa3bbd0d/kernel/arm64/KERNEL.FT2000)).
 NVidia's Carmel core performs marginally better than Cortex-A57 (~374, the Jetson Xavier NX numbers below).
 Qualcomm's Kryo Silver cores are based on A55 and perform exactly the same here while Qualcomm's Qualcomm Falkor V1 behaves like Cortex-A72 and onwards.

+And there's an interesting anomaly: the A55 r2p0 in Qualcomm's QCS6490 show a 570 ratio and not 467 as older A55 (though also r2p0).

 ### Implications

 Encryption/decryption performance with real-world tasks is an entirely different thing than looking at these results from a synthetic benchmark that runs completly inside the CPU cores/caches.
 Real performance with real use cases might look really different (e.g. full disk encryption or performance as a VPN gateway).